-You are here > Home > Tefl in Europe > Barcelona > FAQs
+• You are here > Home > Europe > Spain

 They are essentially all the same thing.
 They are terms used to describe the teaching of the English Language by native English speakers to those that do not speak the language.
 The main difference is the country where the teaching takes place.
 TESOL (Teaching English to Speakers of Second or Other Languages) and TEFL (Teaching English as a Foreign Language) are standard terms for English language teaching in non-English speaking countries.
 TESL (Teaching English as a Second Language) and TEAL (Teaching English as an Additional Language) are normally related to English teaching among immigrant and refugee communities in English-speaking countries.
 TEFL and TESL are more frequently used in Europe as acronyms while TESOL and TEAL are more commonly used in North America.

-2. Why choose ITTO’s Partner School in Barcelona, Spain and not one of the other numerous certification courses?
+Why choose our course in Barcelona, Spain and not one of the other numerous certification courses?

 If you want to teach English abroad, this is the program to choose.
-Our Partner School offers an accredited certification upon successful completion of the course.
-The TEFL course's family of trainers holds high qualifications in TEFL training and years of experience.
+We offer an accredited certification upon successful completion.
+The course's family of trainers holds high qualifications in teacher training and years of experience.
 The course provides candidates with plenty of practical teaching hours teaching real students.
 The course is competitively priced and each student receives personalized attention.

-3. Can I get a job without a TESOL/TEFL certificate?
+Can I get a job without a certificate?

 It is possible in a few countries to secure teaching jobs without the certificate, but this is becoming more and more obsolete as more people want to teach and are acquiring certification.
 The positions that one may receive without the certificate are on average paid less.

-6. Do I need to know the language of the country planning to teach in?
+Do I need to know the language of the country I'm planning to teach in?

-No. The TEFL program trains teachers with the universally accepted Communicative Approach.
+No. This program trains teachers with the universally accepted Communicative Approach.
 Within this approach, English is spoken while taught in the classroom at all levels.

 No. Those applicants for whom English is a second language or foreign language must demonstrate competence in all skills in order to attend the course.
 There are some schools that prefer native English speakers, but not all.

-No. The TEFL course provides each trainee with multiple chances to teach in front of real students and gain experience throughout the training.
+No. We provide each trainee with multiple chances to teach in front of real students and gain experience throughout the training.

 The course does cater to those that lack knowledge of grammar.
 There are grammar books that are recommended reading as well as a pre-course task.
 During the course we offer a high number of grammar input sessions.